Skip to main content

 • emotional

-The emotional aspect of the game is highlighted by its ability to deeply engage players through touching narratives and mature themes, often evoking strong feelings such as joy and sadness.
-Many reviews note the game's heartfelt storytelling and replayability, with some players expressing that it has made them cry, showcasing its impactful exploration of sensitive topics.
-Overall, it is described as a cute, wholesome experience that resonates on a personal level.
+The emotional aspect of the game is highlighted by its ability to deeply engage players, often evoking strong feelings such as joy and sadness.
+Many reviews note its touching narratives and mature themes, with some players expressing that the game made them cry.
+Overall, it is described as a heartfelt and challenging experience that offers significant replayability.

 • “I'm not going to lie, this game made me cry.”